Fepozopo/heirloom-kitchen/README.md

 # Culinary Keepsakes

-Culinary Keepsakes is a project designed to store recipes I've came across over the years that I thought were worth saving.
+Culinary Keepsakes is a project designed to store recipes I've come across over the years that I thought were worth saving.

 ## Features